MitrofanovDmitry/study/books.md

+Python for Data Analysis by Wes McKinney (2018)

 You Are a Badass by Jen Sincero
 Dear Stranger, I Know How You Feel by Ashish Bagrecha
 Solving the Procrastination Puzzle by Timothy A. Pychyl